jpda/b2c-playground/README.md

 - [oob-password-validation](https://github.com/jpda/b2c-playground/tree/oob-password-validation)
 This example shows how to perform password validation with `InputValidators` and out-of-band with a REST call (an Azure Function, in this case).
 - [password-history](https://github.com/jpda/b2c-playground/tree/password-history)
-This example shows how to keep a history of hashed passwords for users to prevent password reuse.
+(Incomplete, WIP) This example shows how to keep a history of hashed passwords for users to prevent password reuse.